jonas-pueschel/RCG_DFTK/README.md

 ```bash
 julia --project=. -e 'using Pkg; Pkg.instantiate()'
 ```
+This also installs the `RCG_DFTK` package version from this branch.

 # Using the generate_plots_models script
 In order to compare the methods, run (from the `experiments` directory)